josh-stillman/devops-for-typescript-devs/README.md

 # Create ECS Service

 Now for the meat of the backend.
-We'll create a cluster, task definition, load balancer, and ecs service.
+We'll create a Cluster, Task Definition, Load Balancer, Security Groups, Route 53 record, and ECS Service.

 ## Create Cluster